logo-darkPipe0

-Drop-in React components for rendering pipe and search configuration forms.
+React components for rendering pipe0 forms and catalog pickers.

-Pass a pipeId, a publicKey, and an onSubmit handler.
-The form renders
+Pass pipeId, publicKey, and onSubmit.
+The form renders all sections and a submit button by default.

 <PipeForm